Mouneshgouda/DataScience/unit 4/readme.md

 ## 5. Case Study: Classifying Reddit Posts

 ### Objective

-To classify Reddit posts into different categories based on their textual content.
+The goal of this case study is to classify Reddit posts into different categories based on their textual content.

 ### Steps Involved

-Data Collection
+1. **Data Collection**
-Collect Reddit posts using APIs or publicly available datasets.
+   - Collect Reddit posts using APIs or publicly available datasets.

-Data Preprocessing
+2. **Data Preprocessing**
-Convert text to lowercase
+   - Convert text to lowercase.
-Remove punctuation and stopwords
+   - Remove punctuation and stopwords.
-Perform tokenization
+   - Perform tokenization to split text into words or sentences.

-Feature Extraction
+3. **Feature Extraction**
-Convert text into numerical representations:
+   - Convert text into numerical representations suitable for machine learning:
-Bag of Words
+     - Bag of Words
-TF-IDF (Term Frequency - Inverse Document Frequency)
+     - TF-IDF (Term Frequency - Inverse Document Frequency)

-Model Building
+4. **Model Building**
-Apply classification algorithms such as:
+   - Apply classification algorithms to categorize posts:
-Naive Bayes
+     - Naive Bayes
-Logistic Regression
+     - Logistic Regression
-Support Vector Machines (SVM)
+     - Support Vector Machines (SVM)

-Model Evaluation
+5. **Model Evaluation**
-Evaluate model performance using:
+   - Assess the performance of the classification model using:
-Accuracy
+     - Accuracy
-Precision
+     - Precision
-Recall
+     - Recall
-F1-score
+     - F1-score

-Data Storage
+6. **Data Storage**
-Store processed data and results using SQLite.
+   - Store processed data and classification results using SQLite for easy retrieval and analysis.